messeiry/mti-ml-guide/README.md

 # 🤖 MTI Machine Learning Guide 📚

 Welcome to the MTI Machine Learning Guide!
-This repository contains many real-world examples of how to solve modern data center problems using machine learning.
+This repository is a comprehensive guide designed to help engineers leverage machine learning to solve real-world problems related to data center operations.
+By applying machine learning techniques, we can improve business value, enhance security, and overcome loss.

+Data centers are often subject to cyber attacks and infrastructure failures.
+Maintaining high availability of both infrastructure and applications is a constant challenge.
+This guide aims to provide practical solutions to these problems using machine learning.

 ## 🎯 What's Inside?

+This guide is structured as follows:

+1. **Anomaly Detection in Time Series Data**: We start by tackling anomaly detection problems in time series data, a common issue in data center operations.
+This includes detecting anomalies in CPU utilization, which can be an early indicator of potential issues.

-This guide includes:
+The guide includes:

 - 📂 A collection of Jupyter notebooks with code examples and explanations.
 - 📝 Detailed guides and tutorials on various machine learning techniques.